-Foreign fiction lingers in the human heart because it is true and because it has the power to make the reader feel
+Foreign fiction lingers in the human heart because it is true and because it has the power to make the reader feel of Foreign Masterpieces of Fiction are the 30 Volumes Here

 We have gone to France, England, Italy, Russia and other lands for masterpieces of fiction.
 We have had these immortal works carefully and completely translated and now offer them in 30 volumes-the only library of foreign fiction that is obtainable in this country at this time.
 Of our many publishing ventures this Library of Foreign Fiction is the most comprehensive and valuable.